Legoless/LegoCV/README.md

 # LegoCV

-LegoCV is OpenCV framework built for Swift and Objective-C projects.
+LegoCV is native OpenCV framework built for Swift and Objective-C projects.
 It eliminates the need to use Objective-C++ and allows for full compatibility with native Swift projects.
 The only dependency is native [OpenCV framework](http://opencv.org) for iOS.

 ## Mission